DianaKadimbekova/The_Met/README.md

 # The Met
-The Met is an interactive landing page designed to present one of the world's most significant art museums.
-The site combines an elegant, minimalist design with thoughtful user navigation.
+The Met is an interactive landing page showcasing one of the world's most iconic art museums—The Metropolitan Museum of Art in New York.
+As the largest art museum in the United States and the fourth-largest museum in the world by gallery space, The Met attracts millions of visitors annually, with 5.36 million guests in 2023 alone, making it the most-visited museum in the U.S. and the fifth-most-visited art museum globally.

 **[DEMO LINK](https://DianaKadimbekova.github.io/The_Met/)**